-For Spring semester, book orders must be received by October 15th For Summer semester, book orders must be received by March 15th For Fall semester, book orders must be received by April 15th
+For Spring semester, book orders should be received by mid-October For Summer semester, book orders should be received by mid-March For Fall semester, book orders should be received by mid-April

 If you use the same materials, every semester, then these dates do not apply to you.
 In collaboration with the Faculty Department Chairs and the Office of Instruction, the following process for adopting course materials has been developed.
 If the course material adoption request is not received by the due date, your last placed adoption will be the only text ordered for the course.
 If you want to auto renew the previous course semester's text and materials, you do not need to respond to the request.
 If you use OER materials or no course materials are required, ensure that the bookstore is aware of this, and it will auto renew until the bookstore is otherwise notified.
 Any course material changes past the auto adopt date will need to be approved by your department chair and/or discipline lead.